Get Help Today(877) 648-4288

 Medical Professionals’ Access To Opioids

 Doctors sneaking doses of drugs and taking it on the clock is not unheard of.
 Being around the environment of drugs only makes it worse.
 Opening up about addiction as a medical professional creates much uncertainty.
-Doctors and nurses could lose their medical license, risking social embarrassment, job loss, and shame.
+Doctors and nurses could lose their medical licenses, risking social embarrassment, job loss, and shame.
 If they are struggling with addition or mental health challenges, getting help may be more difficult in their minds since much is at risk of being lost.
 Nevertheless, getting help for such a powerful class of chemicals is best, rather than risking the health of the medical professional and their patients.

 Take action & empower yourself